mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 The current bound is set to 11,000,000,000 ticks.
-``octez-smart-rollup-wasm-debugger`` is probably the best tool available to verify the ``kernel_run`` function does not take more ticks than authorized.
+``mavkit-smart-rollup-wasm-debugger`` is probably the best tool available to verify the ``kernel_run`` function does not take more ticks than authorized.

 The direct consequence of this setup is that it might be necessary for